 On Thursday night, Olivier-Maxence Prosper’s life was forever changed when NBA Commissioner Adam Silver called Prosper’s name — a moment every basketball player dreams of.
 Prosper, the No. 24 pick by the Sacramento Kings (who was then dealt to the Dallas Mavericks) embraced the moment fully.

 Olivier-Maxence Prosper and Mojave King may have played with different teams prior to declaring for the 2023 NBA draft, but the two prospects have been teammates before.

 The Indiana Pacers selected G League Ignite guard/wing Mojave King with the 47th overall pick in the 2023 NBA Draft.

-What are NBA Academies?
+What is NBA Academy?

 NBA Basketball Schools are a network of basketball development programs around the world open to both male and female players ages 6-18.
 The NBA Basketball School is unique in its approach based on “the NBA way” of developing players in a structured program and environment focused on skill development and promoting positive values such as integrity, teamwork, respect and determination.